The Electrostatic Ion Beam Trap : a mass spectrometer of infinite mass range

 The EIBT has already been used as TOF mass spectrometer \cite{sgp2002}.
 This technique can be compared to what is achieved with Penning traps, where ions oscillations are recorded to be analyzed by Fourier transform, giving a mass spectrum \cite{MGW09}.
 This is only possible if the potentials are chosen in order to be in the ``synchronization-mode'' \cite{psa2002}, where the ions stay bunched, resisting the coulomb repulsion.
 This counterintuitive phenomenon is explained in \cite{sgp2002} and requires a minimum number of trapped ions (few millions).

 Synchronization restricts the use of the EIBT as a mass spectrometer in two ways.
 First, the unavoidable ion losses during trapping limit the time of synchronization and thus of observation, leading to a reduced upper bound of the mass spectrum's resolution.
 Second, as mentioned in Ref.~\cite{sgp2002}, synchronization tends to aggregate in the same bunch species whose charge/mass ratio are close.
-This is known in mass spectrometry as ``peak-coalescence'' and limits the resolving power.
+This is known in mass spectrometry as ``peak-coalescence'' \cite{mahc1998} and limits the resolving power.

-The results presented above suggest that an EIBT can be used for mass spectrometry in the same way as quadrupole traps, where each ion species is successively ejected from the trap with a parametric excitation \cite{MGW09}.
+The results presented above suggest that an EIBT can be used for mass spectrometry in a similar way as quadrupole traps, where each ion species is successively ejected from the trap with a parametric excitation \cite{MGW09}.
 Usual methods (e.g., electrospray) could be used to ionize samples and send the resulting ions into an EIBT.
-Since the oscillation frequency is proportional to the square root of the charge/mass ratio, sweeping the excitation frequency $f_{ex}$ will provide a mass spectrum of the desired range.
+Since the oscillation frequency is proportional to the square root of the charge/mass ratio, sweeping the excitation frequency $f_{ex}$ provides a mass spectrum of the desired range.
 Besides the simplicity of the setup, this technique has two fundamental advantages.
-First it is independent of synchronization and thus is limited neither by synchronization time nor by peak-coalescence.
-Second, the stability diagram shown on Fig.~\ref{stab} is computed only with Eq. ~\eqref{hill}, whose only parameters are the ratios of the trapping potentials to the accelerating potential $V_i/E$.
-This means that all the charged particles produced by ionization will be trapped independently of their mass and charge.
-This is very different from quadrupole traps where the stability of the trapping depends on the charge/mass ratio, limiting the range of the species that can be trapped and analyzed.
+First, it is independent of synchronization and thus is limited neither by synchronization time nor by peak-coalescence.
+Second, the stability diagram shown on Fig.~\ref{stab} is computed with Eq. ~\eqref{hill}, whose only parameters are the ratios of the trapping potentials to the accelerating potential $V_i/E$.
+This means that all the charged particles injected in the trap with the given accelerating potential will be trapped independently of their mass and charge.
+This is very different from quadrupole traps where the stability of the trapping depends on the charge/mass ratio, limiting the range of the species that can be trapped and analyzed simultaneously.